DoD-Platform-One/Anchore/docs/CHART.md

     addons:
       anchore:
         postgresql:
-          enabled: false # This disables the built in postgres
-          endpoint: "host:port" # This is your (already existing) external postgres instance
+          external: true
           user: "username"
           password: "password"
+          host: "postgres.mydomain.com"
+          port: "5432"
           mainDB: "databaseName"
-          enterpriseFeedsDB: "databaseName" # Only used if you want the enterprise feeds database
+          feedsDB: "databaseName" # Only used for enterprise deployments
 ```

 If you plan to use the UI: